StuartJO/ThalamicGradients/README.md

 # Running from the start

 If you realllllly want to rerun everything, I detail how to do so below (including how to get all the data from their original source).
-The one exception is I don't detail how to process the HCP data.

 Note that the links to everything were working as of 24 August 2023.

 ## Processing diffusion data

 The basic steps that were applied to the (minimally preprocessed) HCP data are as follows.
 Download the data from the [server](https://db.humanconnectome.org/app/template/Login.vm).
 You'll need the preprocessed structural, preprocessed extended structural, and preprocessed diffusion data.
-Unzip the downloaded data to ${HCPPARENTDIR} (set to whereever appropriate).
-Then for a given subject (${SUBJECTID}) run the follwoing (note to define a ${WORKDIR} to save the output):
+Unzip the downloaded data to ${HCPPARENTDIR} (set to wherever appropriate).
+Then for a given subject (${SUBJECTID}) run the following (note to define a ${WORKDIR} to save the output):

 ```
 mrconvert ${HCPPARENTDIR}/${SUBJECTID}/T1w/Diffusion/data.nii.gz ${WORKDIR}/dwi.mif -fslgrad ${HCPPARENTDIR}/${SUBJECTID}/T1w/Diffusion/bvecs ${HCPPARENTDIR}/${SUBJECTID}/T1w/Diffusion/bvals -datatype float32 -stride 0,0,0,1